 The U.S. Geological Survey in cooperation with the South Dakota Water Resources Institute (SD WRI) requests pre-proposals under Section 104(g) of the Water Resources Research Act of 1984.
 This competitive grant program focus on: “Water problems and issues of a regional or interstate nature beyond those of concern only to a single State and which relate to specific program priorities identified jointly by the Secretary (of the Interior) and the (water resources research) institutes.”

-Detailed instructions for proposals are available and in the 2018 Water Resources Research Grants Announcement at the National Institutes for Water Resources (NIWR) website.
+Detailed instructions for proposals are available in the Draft 2019 Water Resources Research Grants Announcement.

 NOTE: Pre-proposals are not required to submit a detailed budget.